Find Grad Schools

 83% Women

 California State University - Long Beach comes in at #7 on our list of the most popular colleges offering graduate certificates in nursing.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 108 people received their graduate certificate in nursing from CSULB.
-Around 69% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+During the most recent year for which we have data, 108 people received their graduate certificate in nursing from CSULB.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 95 Yearly Graduations

 The 8th most popular school in the country for nursing majors who are seeking their graduate certificate is Columbia University in the City of New York.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-The nursing program at Columbia University in the City of New York awarded 95 graduate certificates during the 2020-2021 school year.
-Around 52% of these students were from an underrepresented racial-ethnic group, and 93% were women.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
+During the most recent year for which we have data, 95 people received their graduate certificate in nursing from Columbia.
+About 89% of this group were women, and 45% were students from an underrepresented racial-ethnic group.

 93 Yearly Graduations

 The 9th most popular school in the country for nursing majors who are seeking their graduate certificate is The University of Texas at Arlington.
 Roughly 48,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-For the 2020-2021 academic year, 93 graduate certificates were handed out to nursing majors at UT Arlington.
-Around 55% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+During the most recent year for which we have data, 93 people received their graduate certificate in nursing from UT Arlington.
+About 91% of this group were women, and 62% were students from an underrepresented racial-ethnic group.

 #10